OmarMiniesy/Notes/Security/System Security/Dealing With Files of Different Types.md

 binwalk -e <picture>
 ```

-> We can also check for stegenography, or stroing information inside images using the `steghide` tool.
+> We can also check for steganography, or storing information inside images using the `steghide` tool.

 ```shell
 steghide info <picture>